pre-eth/adam/README.md

 - Reports execution time for number generation process
 - Continuously stream and regenerate random numbers

+### Coming Soon!
+- Multithreading
+- Better performance, including benchmarks and self-benchmark ability
+- Examination option for exploring generated buffers based on ent and Bob Jenkins' own RNG tests!
+- Some other cool surprises :)

 ## INSTALLATION

 ADAM was developed on Fedora for x86 64-bit Linux systems.
 It may be possible to run on other operating systems but I haven't checked or configured the program for other systems/distros.
+AVX/AVX2 is required.

 ```
 git clone https://github.com/pre-eth/adam.git